The Savvy Scientist

 2. Know your thesis inside out

 You'll need to think carefully about where this original piece of work would be placed in the context of the wider body of research carried out in this field.
-Questions will surely be asked about this, as well as whether the project could possibly be developed further through any future research.
+Questions will be asked about this, as well as whether the project could possibly be developed further through any future research.

 As you'll be explaining parts of the document to the examiners (who'll also have a digital or physical copy), make sure the pagination is the same in your version as the one they're looking at to avoid any issues regarding everybody being on the same page.